 Prepare the plastic epoxy putty, carefully following the manufacturer's directions.
 Be mindful of the curing time for the epoxy putty — some epoxy putties have short curing times, so try to complete your work within that timeframe, working quickly but methodically.
 You may also use a plastic filler in place of the epoxy putty.

 Push the putty into the crack and spread the putty over the damaged area using a flat mixing paddle or any sort of implement that can be used as a trowel.
 Smooth out the putty using the paddle.

 Trim or remove the excess putty.
 Allow the putty to cure and harden.

 Lightly sand the patched surface using fine-grit sandpaper.
 Remove all traces of dust.
 If necessary, apply a second coat of putty in the same manner as in the previous steps.

-Apply acrylic paint, adding extra coats of paint if necessary.
+Apply acrylic paint with a brush or use a spray paint formulated for use on plastic, adding extra coats of paint if necessary.
 Allow each coat to dry before applying the next coat.

 Gently sand the painted surface with fine-grit sandpaper.
 Remove all traces of dust.
 Apply a light coat of auto wax or furniture polish to the patched area using a clean cloth.

 Things You'll Need

 Sandpaper, medium- and fine-grit